bmfischer3/stripe_studiobooking_analysis/README.md

-# Project Title: Business Intelligence from Stripe and StudioBookings Data
+# Business Intelligence from Stripe and StudioBookings Data

 ## Table of Contents
 - [Project Title: Business Intelligence from Stripe and StudioBookings Data](#project-title-business-intelligence-from-stripe-and-studiobookings-data)